daveschudel/Fedora-KDE/README.md

 <br><br>

 ### KDE Splash Screen
-I modified [this](https://store.kde.org/p/2072224) theme and put my standard Stargate wallpaper in it so it matches my Grub, Plymouth, Login & Lock screens.
+I modified [this theme](https://store.kde.org/p/2072224) and put my standard Stargate wallpaper in it so it matches my Grub, Plymouth, Login & Lock screens.

-When you install a new splash screen from the Settings app it will put it in ~/.local/share/plasma/look-and-feel.
+When you install a new splash screen from the Settings app it will put it in <code>~/.local/share/plasma/look-and-feel</code>.
 I just went in and changed the wallpaper in contents/splash/images.

 ### KDE Filetype Icons
 The icons for files like <code>.bashrc</code> and <code>.zshrc</code> will show up as plain text.
 You can't just change the icon from Dolphin.
 You need to go into KDE Settings/Applications/File Associations.
 There are a lot of them in there.<br><br>